jdc-cunningham/fusion-sensor-clu/DEVLOG.md

 #### sensor targetting from camera

 I'm going to try and reason out the camera aiming now (excuse to charge Ubuntu laptop where I do OpenCV).

+Once I have a full workflow setup, will be nice to just run a command and it will do the photo/outline stuff/send it to the webserver and then I can see if it's performing the right "algorithm" for cleaning up/sampling an image to find objects.